-The benefit of solid capital allocation is that it could drive the company's stock price higher eventually.
-And Facebook has been spot on in that respect.
-Facebook is the right stock to buy if you're betting on its long-term prospects and that you trust that the company will make the right decisions about how it manages the billions of revenues it earns per year.
+The benefit of solid capital allocation is that it could drive the company's share price higher.
+Facebook is the right stock to buy if you believe in its long-term prospects and trust that the company will make the right decisions regarding managing the billions in revenues it earns per year.

 How Much Should I Invest in Facebook

 The exact amount to invest in stocks will always depend on your investment objectives.
-In the last five years, Facebook's stock grew at an 11.6% compounded annual growth rate, and when you take this into account, you have a fair estimate for how much your stock is likely to appreciate in the future.
-You can even use this as a basis for how much funds you'll have exposed in the stock.
+In the last five years, Facebook's stock grew at an 11.6% compounded annual growth rate, and when you take this into account, you have a fair estimate of how much your stock is likely to appreciate in the future.
+You can even use this as the starting point to determine how much funds you can afford to invest in this business.